OnlyInAmerica/GlanceReader/README.md

 + [epublib](https://github.com/psiegman/epublib) by [psiegman](https://github.com/psiegman) (LGPL)
 + [rcarlsen](https://github.com/rcarlsen) for work adopting for Glass
 + [mneimsky](https://github.com/mneimsky) for work adopting for Glass

-#### A Note About the Name

-OpenSpritz has nothing to do with [Spritz Incorporated](http://www.spritzinc.com/).
-This is an open source, community created project, made with love because Spritz is such an awesome technique for reading with.

 ## License